TinyZhen/CIS641-Project-Team-Algorithm/docs/proposal-template.md

 - Onamudiana Charles Okoruwa

 # Introduction
 The project is a web tool that intends to help students who have difficulty finding open source book resources online.
-With an easy to use interface and simple yet effective design, this application will help students to solve this issues quickly.
+With an easy to use interface and simple yet effective design, this application will act as a center point where student can find the e-books as desired.

 # Anticipated Technologies

-(What technologies are needed to build this project)
+Front-end tools: HTML, CSS, Javascript, Jquery, Bootstrap, Datatables Back-end tools: Python
+Database: Open APIs datasources

 # Method/Approach

-(What is your estimated "plan of attack" for developing this project)
+Agile Methodology

 # Estimated Timeline